GuoxinFang/ReinforcedFDM/README.md

 - Generated toolpath will be output in folder "./model/IsoSurface/'your-model-name'/toolpath/" as txt file.
 The toolpath is represneted as waypoints in format "x,y,z,nx,ny,nz".

-## Preprocess toolpath for fabrication
+## Fabrication Enabling

-- The code for fabrication enabling part in our paper is still under construction ......
+- The code for fabrication enabling part in our work is still under construction ......

-- For the processing of the waypoint to finally fabricate the model and do motion planning of the machine, please refer to our work (also with [Source Code](https://github.com/zhangty019/MultiAxis_3DP_MotionPlanning)):
+- Please check the details of processing the waypoint and run motion planning of the multi-axis 3D printer in our latest work (also with [Source Code](https://github.com/zhangty019/MultiAxis_3DP_MotionPlanning)):

-[*Singularity-Aware Motion Planning for Multi-Axis Additive Manufacturing*](https://ieeexplore.ieee.org/document/9462416) by Tianyu Zhang, Xiangjia Chen, Guoxin Fang, Yingjun Tian and Charlie C.L.
+[*Singularity-Aware Motion Planning for Multi-Axis Additive Manufacturing*](https://ieeexplore.ieee.org/document/9462416)

+*Tianyu Zhang, Xiangjia Chen, Guoxin Fang, Yingjun Tian and Charlie C.L.
 Wang.
+IEEE Robotics and Automation Letters, Presented at IEEE International Conference on Automation Science and Engineering (CASE 2021), Lyon, France, August 23-27, 2021*